We may earn money or products from the companies mentioned in this post.

 Signature Favorite Deviled Eggs

 Everyone seems to have a signature dish that they are asked to bring to every function they’re invited too.
-Mine signature dish “favorite deviled eggs.”
+My signature dish is “favorite deviled eggs.”
 Some 40 years later and I’m still making them.
 The recipe has changed somewhat, with the addition of spices, cheese etc. but all in all the recipe has remained the same.
+It has remained a family favorite and they are still served at holidays, family gatherings and football games.

 Every one has a signature dish.
 That special dish that your known for.
 A special dish only you make and everyone raves about.
 The special dish your asked to bring to every party or family get together.
 Your signature dish is that special dish that has your name stamped on it.
 My sister Mary can’t go to any party without bringing her carrot cake, my DIL Kim always is asked to bring something sweet, my MIL was famous for her French onion chip dip and in my SIL Lynn’s family, no get together is complete with their pistachio dessert.
 What is Your Signature Dish??